Owing to their large size and more complex form the capital letters

 departures from the orthodox model.
 In other words, a writer would

-probably pay more attention to accuracy in forming, and particularly in
+more attention to accuracy in forming, and particularly in

 copying, a capital than a small letter.
 This is generally found to be

 the case in signature forgeries, the capitals being, as a rule, much

 nearer the original than the small letters.
 But there is this great

 advantage in favour of the student in examining capitals--the strokes

 being more expansive supply a larger field and material for examination.

 For example, a ragged or diamond stroke in a much flourished capital